jward0/Intelligent-Intruder/README.md

 vulnerabilities.csv
 	Derived data.
 Logs vulnerability (time until next visit) of every node over time.
 First column is timestamps, subsequent columns are nodes 0-n.
 Inf values are present after node has been visited for the last time.
 Cropping of dataset necessary to remove infinite values.

+### Project proposition:

-P061: Reinforcement learning for an intelligent intruder Primary supervisor: Edmund Hunt
+P061: Deep learning for an intelligent intruder Primary supervisor: Edmund Hunt
 Co-supervisor(s): James Ward (University of Bristol) Suitable for: MEng;MSc;